 Each one comes with a price tag.

 So let’s choose well.

 Sometimes a bit of accountability is necessary to make those tough choices.
 We need a sisterhood saying, “Yes, I’m in it with you!”
 A cord of three strands is not easily broken.
-So there’s a little something coming soon?
-A solid, satisfying resource to help us replace Facebook with The Book, a way to keep sowing seeds that result in a harvest of righteousness.
-Coming Tuesday Lord willing!
+So here’s a little something, a solid, satisfying resource to help us replace Facebook with The Book, a way to keep sowing seeds that result in a harvest of righteousness.

-Meanwhile, don’t let your motivation die!
 Be an action taker and solidify your resolve.
-Identify 5 things you can replace Facebook with (or instagram, pinterest, etc).
+Identify 5 things that can be your alternative to Facebook (or instagram, pinterest, etc).
 This week, work to reach for the things on your list instead.